Quinn Bradlee Announces He Is Running in 2020 (But Then Again Maybe Not) | Washingtonian

 Seven minutes later, my phone rings.
 It’s Quinn Bradlee, who has just gotten off the line with his mother, who telephoned him “frantic.”
 The conversation that ensues reveals a man who would very much like to run, maybe someday, no definitely someday.
 His account of his own political future alternates between being simply a matter of when and an idea “floating in the clouds”.

 “I’m planning to run,” he assures me.
 But there are some complications, of which Sally Quinn has apparently just reminded him.
-He and his fiancé, Fabiola Roman, have registered her five-year-old daughter in a new Washington school for September.
+He and his fiancée, Fabiola Roman, have registered her five-year-old daughter in a new Washington school for September.

 “So it’s more of an idea,” Bradlee admits, backing away from his Facebook pronouncement before grasping back onto it.
 “If we did move down there before 2020, I would possibly run.
 I do want to run eventually.”